MalayAgr/SteeringWheelAnglePredictor/readme.md

 Initializes a `ReLU`, `ELU` or `LeakyReLU` activation layer with the given input layer based on `activation`.
 This function can be used in place of the `activation` keyword argument in all Keras layers to mix-match activations for different layers and easily use `ELU`, `LeakyReLU`, which otherwise need to be imported separately.

+> **Note:** All functions which have the parameter `activation` use this function and therefore, will raise all errors of this function.

 | **Arguments**     |                                                                                                                                       |
 |---------------    |-------------------------------------------------------------------------------------------------------------------------------------  |
 | `ip`              | `keras.layers.Layer`: Any Keras layer such as `Input`, `Conv2D`, `Dense`, etc., which will be used as the input for the activation.   |